FidanVural/DiffusionModels/README.md

 ## TEXT TO IMAGE STABLE DIFFUSION v1.5
 By using text-to-image pretrained model, you can generate photos from prompts.
 [Hugging Face Diffusers](https://huggingface.co/docs/diffusers/index) library has pretrained models for generating images.
+You can use the basic code below for starting image generation.

  ```python
     import torch